Her Campus Logo Her Campus Logo

 At the gym, I feel what brings the most anxiety is feeling like everyone is staring at me or staring at everyone comparing ourselves.
 We spend so much time at the gym worrying about other people when really everyone is just paying attention to themselves.
 I try to create my own personal bubble and selfishly only pay attention to myself.
 It’s not an easy process and I still struggle but as I spend less time looking around I am becoming more confident at the gym.

 Cassidy is a social media executive for Her Campus at St. Bonaventure University.
 She loves to use her creative outlet to advance her university's chapter.
 She has been writing for Her Campus for three years.
-Cassidy is a third-year student studying psychology with a minor in women's studies.
+Cassidy is a fourth-year student studying psychology with a minor in women's studies.
 Beyond Her Campus, she is involved in other extracurriculars such as L.I.F.T., Active Minds, and volunteering in the food pantry.
 She is the president of SBU for Equality.
 You may find her working in the admissions building as a student ambassador.
 She is an avid Pinterest user and will bring up how it is the best social media to exist.
 Her love for music keeps her going, nothing Taylor Swift can't help her with.